workos/authkit-react/README.md

 takes the following props:

 * `clientId` (required): Your `WORKOS_CLIENT_ID`
+* `apiHostname`: Defaults to `api.workos.com`.
+This should be set to your custom Authentication API domain in production.
 * `redirectUri`: The url that WorkOS will redirect to upon successful authentication.
 (Used when constructing sign-in/sign-up URLs).
 * `devMode`: Defaults to `true` if window.location is "localhost" or "127.0.0.1".
 Tokens will be stored in localStorage when this prop is true.
 * `onRedirectCallback`: Called after exchanging the